splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-cases-schedules.rst

    :maxdepth: 3
    :hidden:

-   Use case: Business hours and nights-and-weekend rotation for the web application TOGGLE <serviceuse-case-business-hours>
+   Use case: Business hours and nights-and-weekend rotation for the web application TOGGLE <use-case-business-hours>
    Limit notifications for the checkout service to business hours TOGGLE <use-case-business-hours-notifications>